vkbansal/vkbansal.me/src/posts/2022/resolving-ts-config.md

 ## Example

 I have created [an example on StackBlitz](https://stackblitz.com/edit/node-quzx2e?file=index.js).
-It has the follwing directory structure:
+It has the following directory structure:

 ```
 |- test/